Vets-Who-Code/Prework/modules/javascript-basics.md

 JavaScript (JS) is a powerful scripting language that breathes life into websites, making them interactive and dynamic.
 Let's explore this fascinating world!

-## :rocket: Preparing Your Toolkit
+## 🚀 Preparing Your Toolkit

 Before we embark on our JavaScript journey, make sure you have the following tools:

 1. **Text Editor:** Think of it as your coding canvas.
 Choose one like Visual Studio Code or Sublime Text.
 2. **Web Browser:** Your window into the web.
 Popular browsers like Chrome, Firefox, or Edge will be your stage.

-## :sparkles: Your First JavaScript Code
+## ✨ Your First JavaScript Code

-1. **Create an HTML File:** Fire up your text editor, create a new file, and save it with a .html extension.
+1. **Create an HTML File:** Fire up your text editor, create a new file, and save it with a `.html` extension.
 This is where our coding adventure begins:

    ```html
    <!DOCTYPE html>